tenpy/tenpy/doc/intro_JordanWigner.rst

 Whatever you do, you should first think about if (and how much of) the Jordan-Wigner string cancels.
 For example for many of the onsite operators (like the particle number operator ``N`` or the spin operators in the :class:`~tenpy.networks.site.SpinHalfFermionSite`) the Jordan-Wigner string cancels completely and you can just ignore it both in onsite-terms and couplings.
+To check, whether the Jordan-Wigner string cancels for a given operator, take a look at :attr:`~tenpy.networks.site.Site.need_JW_string` and :meth:`~tenpy.networks.site.Site.op_needs_JW`.
 In case of operators acting on different sites, you typically have a Jordan-Wigner string inbetween (e.g. for the :math:`c^\dagger_i c_j` examples described above and below) or no Jordan-Wigner strings at all (e.g. for density-density interactions :math:`n_i n_j`).